officiallysingh/joda-file-export/README.md

 You may either want to download a file in a web application or just dump the same at a given location.
 These are just different strategies of file writing.
 By default there are two strategies bundled out of box with library i.e. **DownloadCSVFileStrategy.java** and **DownloadExcelFileStrategy.java** to download file either in CSV or Excel format.
 But you may need your own custom file writing strategy in following cases

 * Need to export file in a different format such as PDF or RTF
-* Need to customise excel sheet column styles
+* Need to customize excel sheet column styles
 * Need to externalize file header column names in a properties file
 * Rather than downloading the file, you may need to dump a file at a given location.
 * By default the order of columns in file would be as per the order of properties defined in bean, in case you need to change the default order.